scalalandio/chimney/docs/docs/under-the-hood.md

-On top of that, Hearth has debugging/profiling facilities of its own, controlled with `-Xmacro-settings:hearth.*` options - e.g. `MIO` scope benchmarking and [speedscope](https://www.speedscope.app/)-compatible flame graphs of macro expansions (`-Xmacro-settings:hearth.mioBenchmarkScopes=true` + `-Xmacro-settings:hearth.mioBenchmarkFlameGraphDir=...`) for macros run through Hearth's standard runner - see [Hearth's documentation](https://scala-hearth.readthedocs.io/).
-Chimney currently runs its derivation through its own runner (to keep the `1.x` log and error-message format byte-compatible), so these particular options do not affect Chimney expansions yet - but they will be useful for any Hearth-based macros of your own, and Chimney may adopt them in future releases.
+On top of that, Hearth has debugging/profiling facilities of its own, controlled with `-Xmacro-settings:hearth.*` options - e.g. `MIO` scope benchmarking and [speedscope](https://www.speedscope.app/)-compatible flame graphs of macro expansions (`-Xmacro-settings:hearth.mioBenchmarkScopes=true` + `-Xmacro-settings:hearth.mioBenchmarkFlameGraphDir=...`) - see [Hearth's documentation](https://scala-hearth.readthedocs.io/).
+Since Chimney runs its derivation through Hearth's standard runner, these options **work for Chimney expansions**: compiling with both set writes a `<source>_<line>_<column>_Chimney.speedscope.json` flame graph (openable at [speedscope.app](https://www.speedscope.app/)) per derivation into the configured directory.
+The `1.x`-compatible error-message format is preserved by supplying Chimney's own failure renderer to that runner, so adopting Hearth's runner did not change the user-facing messages.